statelyai/xstate/docs/guides/actors.md

 ```

 If you do not provide a `name` argument to `spawn(...)`, a unique name will be automatically generated.
 This name will be nondeterministic :warning:.
+A *named actor* is easier to be referenced in other API calls, see [Sending Events to Actors](#sending-events-to-actors).

 ::: tip
 Treat `const actorRef = spawn(someMachine)` as just a normal value in `context`.
 You can place this `actorRef` anywhere within `context`, based on your logic requirements.
 As long as it's within an assignment function in `assign(...)`, it will be scoped to the service from where it was spawned.